Department of Women, Gender, and Sexuality Graduate Student Handbook

 While these are KU’s definitions of full-time enrollment, other institutions may have different definitions.
 Be sure to consult with your financial aid and/or health insurance providers before making enrollment decisions.

 Student not enrolled by 11:59pm the day before the first day of classes will be assessed a late enrollment fee.
-The University Registrar then deactivates the KU ID of any not enrolled by the last Friday in October (for Fall) or last Friday in April (for Spring).
+The University Registrar then deactivates the KU ID of any not enrolled by the last Friday in October (for Fall) or last Friday in March (for Spring).
 Students who wish to enroll after that must pay a fee to be reactivated.

 Students who wish to leave their graduate program should inform the department of such plans in writing so that a Voluntary Withdrawal form may be submitted on their behalf.
+Please note that voluntarily withdrawing from your program does not automatically withdraw you from coursework.
+You must also withdraw from all classes in Enroll & Pay via the “Withdraw from the University” option.

 You may also wish to consult the Registrar's page on Effects of Dropping or Withdrawing on your Transcript.